 In some countries, legal requirements address outsourced functions or processes.

 Outsourcing (or sub-contracting) is the employment of an external organization to perform one or more processes in the OHSMS.
 This can include system processes (e.g. internal auditing, etc.) as well as operational processes (e.g. welding, recruitment, component sterilization, etc.).
-Many businesses use the services of contractors (external providers) to fulfill gaps in processes and to complete tasks requiring specialist knowledge.
+Many businesses use the services of contractors (external providers) to fulfil gaps in processes and to complete tasks requiring specialist knowledge.
 The standard requires the organization to conduct an assessment on those contractors including due diligence competency checks.
 The organization may consider the use of contractor selection criteria to ensure services are within the scope of the task.
 The organization must be satisfied there is a process to protect contractors (workers) and other workers who may be exposed to hazards due to their activities.
 During the procurement process, written agreements may be established between the organization and contractor specifying the organization’s rules.
 This may be supported by risk assessments and method statements conducted by both parties with the communication of results.
 It is key that necessary checks have been made to ensure contractors are competent and may, in some circumstances, require confirmation of compliance to legal requirements.
 For example, certification to work on electrical switchgear or to work on a gas boiler.
 Once the procurement process has been completed it is good practice to support site activities with an induction programme.
-This will provide contractor workers with an understanding of the rules including any specific requirements, for example, site hazards, authorized areas, near miss reporting processes, safe walking routes, emergency action plans, supervision and required permits to work.
+This will provide contractor workers with an understanding of the rules including any specific requirements, for example, site hazards, authorized areas, near-miss reporting processes, safe walking routes, emergency action plans, supervision and required permits to work.

 Responsibility for conforming to the requirements of the ISO 45001 is vested in the organization, because the outsourced process remains part of the organization’s OHSMS, including the necessary controls exerted on the outsourced process for OH&S purposes.
 The organization must establish appropriate controls both to ensure that the external provider understands what is required of it and to give itself an assurance that these are being pursued in a responsible way.
 The organization must verify that its outsourcing arrangements are compliant with legal requirements and are consistent with achieving the intended outcomes of the OH&S management system.
 The type and degree of control to be applied to outsourced functions and processes must be defined within the OH&S management system and should be based on criteria such as: